Signs That You Need More Sleep

-Lacking sleep can affect your body in multiple ways and begin tired is not the only sign to tell you this.
-So if you are going through any of the symptoms listed below then this may be an indication that you require more sleep.
+Lacking sleep can affect your body in multiple ways and being tired is not the only sign to tell you this.
+So if you are going through any of the symptoms listed below then it may be an indication that you require more sleep.

 You are dehydrated

 Drinking excessive water can lead to waking up in the middle of the night to use the bathroom.
 On the other hand, an inadequate amount of sleep can make you thirsty.

 One study demonstrated a causal link and association between short periods of sleep with the probability of insufficient hydration.